 "Well, how about you Bea?" she asked scornfully.
-Beatrice sat silently stirring her coffee, he large dark eyes full of concentration, like she was focusing on nothing else but the question and nothing would matter till she answered.
+Chloe sat silently stirring her coffee, he large dark eyes full of concentration, like she was focusing on nothing else but the question and nothing would matter till she answered.
 The silence at the table was intense; life was going on around them but was slowed down in their little section of the café.

 "Yes, I will be there," she finally said in her low careful voice.
 Then she took a sip of coffee and spoke no more.

 "Hey Camden, Tommy, want to go exploring this afternoon?"
 Charlie asked, a huge grin on his face, "I found this old building but it seems like there must be more around."
 Even with half a day of school left he was itching to go out.

 "I'm down for that but Camden here has work today," answered Tommy.
 Camden sighed, there were so many things he wanted to do but couldn't; he had been letting his friends down all day.

 "Don't worry!
 This place is too big to explore in one day, you can come tomorrow!"
 Charlie said excitedly.
 He rarely acted like this, it must be a great find.

 Camden thought about what type of place this must be for the rest of the day that he hardly noticed when he walked back to school and into his classroom.
 The daze lasted till the bell rang and he snapped out of it.